 Islamic Polyhedral Weights

 Small commercial weights with polyhedral shapes (a.k.a. "multi-faceted" weights) are commonly found in Syria, Lebanon, Jordan, Israel, and Egypt.
 The most common polyhedral weight denomination has mass about 14.7 grams and is called a "5-dirham" weight, which implies a dirham mass of c.
 2.94 grams.
+The weights are almost spherical except for the flat sides.

-What's new?
 2024, Dec.
 16: A 2-dirham weight shaped like a truncated cube.

 2024, Nov.
 6: Two weights with legends.